nmcl/C--SIM/README.md

-C++SIM has been available since 1990 and is an object-oriented simulation package.
+C++SIM is an object-oriented simulation package and has been available since 1990.
 It provides discrete event process-based simulation similar to SIMULA's simulation class and libraries.
 A complete list of the facilities provided follows:

 - the core of the system gives SIMULA-like simulation routines, random number generators, queueing algorithms, and thread package interfaces.
 - entity and set manipulation facilities similar to SIMSET.